archivesspace/tech-docs/src/content/docs/about/development.md

   label: Home
 ---

 Tech Docs is a [Node.js](https://nodejs.org) application, built with [Astro](https://astro.build/) and its [Starlight](https://starlight.astro.build/) documentation site framework.
 The source code is hosted on [GitHub](https://github.com/archivesspace/tech-docs).
-The site is statically built and hosted via [Cloudflare Pages](https://pages.cloudflare.com/).
+The site is statically built and (temporarily) hosted via [Cloudflare Pages](https://pages.cloudflare.com/).
 Content is written in [Markdown](./authoring#commonly-used-markdown-syntax).
 When the source code changes, a new set of static files are generated and published shortly after.

 ## Dependencies